PRIME-07/Medication_Interaction_Checker/README.md

 ## 📝 Notes

+- **Live Deployment**: Frontend is hosted on GitHub Pages, backend runs locally via ngrok
 - The system supports up to 5 medications per analysis
 - Ollama must be running locally for AI features to work
 - The DrugBank database is a subset (10 required tables) for performance
 - All AI analysis is performed locally (no external API calls)
+- For the live demo to work, ensure:
+  - Backend server is running on localhost:8000
+  - Ngrok tunnel is active and URL is updated in `frontend/src/api.js`
+  - Ollama server is running with llama3.1:8b model loaded

 ## 🤝 Contributing